-What were the top takeaways from this year's Collision Conference?
-Last week the #WeAreIntellis leadership team connected with the global tech community at Collision to learn about new technologies, innovations in SaaS and the power of robotics.
-After a week packed with events, panel discussions and meet-and-greets, we are feeling positive and excited about the future of tech!
+What were the top takeaways from the Collision Conference?
+Recently, the #WeAreIntellis leadership team connected with the global tech community at Collision to learn about new technologies, SaaS innovations, and the power of robotics.
+After a week packed with events, panel discussions, and meet-and-greets, we are feeling optimistic and excited about the future of tech!

-Read on for the top 3 takeaways from the show...
+Read on for the top 3 takeaways about Facilities Management Technology from Collision.

 1. Software Solutions that Solve Real World Problems

-One of the biggest topics this year placed an emphasis on the ways in which tech companies can be part of the move towards a sustainable environment with technology that improves energy efficiency and reduces waste.
+One of the most significant topics this year was how tech companies can contribute to a sustainable environment by developing technology that improves energy efficiency and reduces waste.

 .png)

-Former US Vice President, co-founder of Generation Investment Management and chairman of The Climate Reality Project, Al Gore speaks about the potential for technology to develop solutions that help solve for ecological issues such as the climate crisis.
+Former US Vice President Al Gore, co-founder of Generation Investment Management and chairman of The Climate Reality Project, speaks about the potential for technology to develop solutions to ecological issues such as the climate crisis.

 Learn more about developing a climate resilience plan with the FOUNDATION software platform

-As robots and artificial intelligence technologies become ever more human, tech companies are increasingly thinking about the ethics of robotics, and the ways in which these revolutionary technologies will impact society.
+As robots and artificial intelligence technologies become ever more human, tech companies are increasingly considering the ethics of robotics and how these revolutionary technologies will impact society.

-One of the highlights of Collision was meeting Pepper, a human-shaped robot by SoftBank Robotics, who is capable of identifying emotions such as joy, sadness, anger and surprise.
-Further he is capable of interpreting a smile, a frown, your tone of voice as well as non-verbal language cues including the angle of your head.
-View the video to watch Pepper in action!
+One of the highlights of Collision was meeting Pepper, a human-shaped robot by SoftBank Robotics that can identify emotions such as joy, sadness, anger, and surprise.
+He can also interpret a smile, a frown, your tone of voice, and nonverbal language cues, including the angle of your head.

 3. Mobile-First Strategy

 The way we connect to goods and services has transformed.
-We're moving from a pre-packaged approach to one that is personalized and hyper-local.
-Our economy is ruled by ease and convenience, so the ability to complete transactions on mobile devices for everything from food to lodging and retail is a major trend to watch.
+We're moving from a pre-packaged approach to a personalized and hyper-local one.
+Our economy is ruled by ease and convenience.
+Hence, the ability to complete transactions on mobile devices for everything from food to lodging and retail is a significant trend to watch.

 -1.png)